-- Use the point of a spudger to pry the lower display connector out of its socket. - To re-attach press connectors like this one, press down on one side until it clicks into place, then repeat on the other side.
+- Use the tip of a spudger or a fingernail to disconnect the large lower display connector by prying it straight up from its socket. - To re-attach press connectors like this one, press down on one side until it clicks into place, then repeat on the other side.
 Do not press down on the middle.
 If the connector is even slightly misaligned, the connector can bend, causing permanent damage.